Chandrashekar0123/Data_Science/README.md

 ---

 ## About
 This repository contains a variety of **Data Science** projects, including demographic analysis, machine learning models for predictions, and visualizations of real-world datasets.
-Developed during my internship at **Skill Craft Technology**, these projects represent my efforts to apply **data science techniques** and **machine learning algorithms** to solve practical problems.
+These projects represent my efforts to apply **data science techniques** and **machine learning algorithms** to solve practical problems.

 **Happy Learning, Exploring, and Coding!**